JarrodHelzer/MacTerminalConfig/README.md

 Mac Terminal Eye Candy Terminal Mods

-This guide is based on a video created by the Typecraft YouTube channel.
+This guide is based on a video created by the Typecraft YouTube channel <https://www.youtube.com/@typecraft_dev>.
 It attempts to be a bit more specific about the steps for those who are just starting out on the command line.

 ## iTerm2